 The advent of cryptocurrencies such as Bitcoin, Etherium, and Litecoin, brought blockchain technology to the attention of the mainstream tech audience.
 But it hasn’t been until the last year or so, which showed significant to staggering gains in crypto-coin value, that blockchains have become this year’s dominant buzzword.
 For those of you who still need to catch up, here’s an excellent guide to Bitcoin and blockchain technology, explained in simple terms.

-As web development expert David Lubbat puts it in his interview, “the most exciting ideas are the ones that successfully inspire creativity and innovation.”
+As David Lubbat puts it in his interview, “the most exciting ideas are the ones that successfully inspire creativity and innovation.”
 Blockchain technology has definitely inspired some innovation in the hack-a-thon circuit.
 For instance, web developers have recently mastered embedding cryptocurrency tools into PHP, enabling a virtual “tip jar” where visitors can tip a few Satoshi.
 Every bit helps!

 David Lubbat‘s areas of interest are synergistic with all the areas impacted by blockchains on the web.
 After all, decentralized P2P networks have been around before; it’s how we got the classic Napster.
 Blockchains are just a handy method of building a trusted network out of non-trusted peers.
 The fact that Bitcoin, the premier cryptocurrency, has withstood years of networking to become solid enough that people invest their life fortunes in it, is a great proof of its validity.